gilch/hissp/docs/tutorial.rst

    (1, 2, 3)

-Notice the results are the same, but the template quote compiles to the *code* that evaluates to the result, instead of to the result itself.
+Notice the results are the same, but the template quote compiles to a call that evaluates to the result, instead of a literal representation of the result itself.

 This gives you the ability to *interpolate* data into the tuple at the time it is evaluated,